 |$100 Service Fee||$59.99||$79.99||$109.99|

 |$125 Service Fee||$49.99||$69.99||$99.99|

 American Home Shield ShieldSilver™: This plan is American Home Shield’s most affordable plan option.
-It covers 14 major systems — including heating, cooling, electrical and plumbing — with no coverage limits.
+It covers 14 major systems — including heating, cooling, electrical and plumbing.
+You’ll get up to $5,000 in coverage for HVAC systems and complete coverage for covered electrical and plumbing components.
 Although this plan does not include home appliances, you can add protection for electronics, pools and spas, roof leaks and more.

-American Home Shield ShieldGold™: This plan offers comprehensive coverage that includes 23 major household systems and appliances.
-While this plan has no coverage limit on major systems, homeowners have a limit of $3,000 per appliance.
+American Home Shield ShieldGold™: This plan offers comprehensive coverage,including 23 major household systems and appliances.
+This plan has a $5,000 coverage limit for HVAC systems, and homeowners have a limit of $2,000 per appliance.

 American Home Shield ShieldPlatinum™: This plan is the most expensive plan option, offering comprehensive coverage of all 23 major household systems and appliances plus roof leak coverage.
-If you choose this plan, you will have unlimited systems and refrigerant coverage; a $6,000 coverage limit per appliance; and coverage for home code violations, permits and alterations.
+If you choose this plan, you’ll get up to $5,000 in HVAC coverage, $1,000 in roof leak repair, and a $4,000 coverage limit per appliance.
+You’ll also get $250 in coverage for home code violations, permits and alterations.

 The table below outlines the major home systems and appliances included in each American Home Shield plan.